 Autonomous systems for animal observation that can reach and even surpass human accuracy, based on viso.ai.
 Animal monitoring with computer vision offers the possibility of non-intrusive animal monitoring in livestock farming.

 Livestock products play a vital role in satisfying global food requirements.
-The demand is projected to increase by 70 percent, especially due to a growing population estimated to reach 9.6 billion by 2050.
+We project the demand to increase by 70 percent, especially due to a growing population estimated to reach 9.6 billion by 2050.
 While the demand is growing, the need for new technologies such as deep learning in the agriculture market is bigger than ever.

-Especially the growing demand for animal monitoring systems makes visual Artificial Intelligence (AI) to become one of the most promising technologies to automate inspection and cut costs to sustain under high cost pressure and fierce competition.
-In fact, the livestock monitoring market is expected to grow with a CAGR of 18.2% to reach a total market size of USD 13.3 billion by 2027.
-This is driven by factors such as animal comfort management, reproduction management or the early detection of infectious diseases.
+Especially the growing demand for animal species monitoring systems makes visual Artificial Intelligence (AI) one of the most promising technologies to automate inspection and cut costs to sustain under high-cost pressure and fierce competition.
+We expect the livestock monitoring market to grow with a CAGR of 18.2%, reaching a total market size of USD 13.3 billion by 2027.
+Factors such as animal comfort management, reproduction management, or the early detection of infectious diseases influence this growth.

 Early Detection of Infectious Diseases

-Recently, outbreaks of infectious diseases (livestock diseases etc.) have been covered widely in newspapers.
-The most common example is the African Swine Fever with devastating death tolls, millions of animals getting culled, and finally resulting in significant economic loss.
+The global COVID pandemic has heightened the public’s awareness of infectious disease outbreaks (think: livestock diseases, etc.).
+A recent example is the African Swine Fever with devastating death tolls, millions of animals getting culled, and a final result of significant economic loss.

-Early detection of infectious diseases will help to greatly reduce the spread of bacteria, viruses, or parasites.
-Early symptoms include fever and weakness.
-These are not trivial to be detected via simple observation, especially during an early stage of infection.
+Early warning and detection of infectious diseases will help to greatly reduce the spread of bacteria, viruses, or parasites.
+This detection is evident in early symptoms including increased body temperature (fever) and weakness.
+These symptoms can be too trivial to be detected via simple observation with the human eye, especially during an early stage of infection.

-Moreover, given the predominantly low staff-per-animal ratios, the short periods of time available for observation only permit the detection of substantial changes, which may be too late for effective intervention in most cases.
+Moreover, given the predominantly low staff-per-animal ratios, the short periods available for observation only permit the detection of substantial changes, which may be too late for effective intervention in most cases.

 Computer Vision for Animal Monitoring

-Given the fast-paced advances in Machine Learning, it has become viable to develop autonomous systems for animal monitoring and observation with computer vision that can reach and even surpass human accuracy.
+Given the fast-paced advances in Machine Learning, it has become viable to develop autonomous AI systems for animal monitoring and data analysis with computer vision that can reach and even surpass human accuracy.

-Focusing on the current outbreak of the African Swine Fever, there are studies showing that video analytics offers the possibility of non-intrusive animal monitoring in real-time.
+Focusing on the current outbreak of African Swine Fever, studies show that video analytics offers the possibility of non-intrusive animal monitoring in real-time.
 The results show that after an infection, a significant decrease in animal motion can be detected just four days after the experimental infection with the ASF virus.
 This was the same day that the virus was detected in blood using qPCR.

 Animals infected with the ASF virus show a progressive deceleration in performing daily activities.
-This is caused by muscle weakness from the early stages of infection.
-Through continuous monitoring of animal behavior with Deep Learning techniques, animal slowdown and weakening can be detected.
-Viso.ai has developed a custom Deep Learning model for this use case that allows being used at-scale:
+This is a result of muscle weakness from the early stages of infection.
+Through continuous monitoring of animal behavior with Deep Learning techniques, we can detect animal slowdown and weakening.
+Viso.ai has developed a custom Deep Learning AI model for this use case for us at scale:

-- A comprehensive dataset of more than 100’000 swine of different age and size
+- A comprehensive dataset of more than 100’000 swine of different ages and sizes

 - Optimized for covering large areas (fish-eye cameras)